rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

     a.  **Stuck Thread Max Time**: The amount of time, in seconds, that a thread must be continually working before a server instance diagnoses a thread as being stuck.
 The default value is 600.
 Oracle recommends a value of 2400 for this parameter to resolve stuck threads.

-    b.  **Stuck Thread Timer Interval**: The amount of time, in seconds, after which a server instance periodically scans threads to see if they havebeen continually working for the configured **Stuck Thread Max Time**.
+    b.  **Stuck Thread Timer Interval**: The amount of time, in seconds, after which a server instance periodically scans threads to see if they have been continually working for the configured **Stuck Thread Max Time**.
 The default value is 60.
 The range of this parameter is 0 to 2147483647.
 Oracle recommends a value of 2400 for this parameter to resolve stuck threads.

 7. Click **Save**.

 8. To activate these changes, in the Change Center of the Administration Console, click **Activate Changes**.

-    Not all changes take effect immediately. some require a restart (see [Use the Change Center](https://docs.oracle.com/cd/E13222_01/wls/docs100/ConsoleHelp/taskhelp/console/UseTheChangeCenter.html).
+    Not all changes take effect immediately.
+Some require a restart (see [Use the Change Center](https://docs.oracle.com/cd/E13222_01/wls/docs100/ConsoleHelp/taskhelp/console/UseTheChangeCenter.html).

 9. After you finish the preceding steps, you must reboot the server to use the new stuck thread detection behavior values.